 Make sure metrics are double-sided where necessary.
 If the provider’s ability to do something depends on you, have a metric that measures your performance.
 And avoid choosing metrics that dictate how service providers do their jobs.

 These five rules help you choose the right outsourcing metrics.
-They’ll form the basis of developing an effective SLA—one that helps you forge a partnership with your service provider, set project expectations, and accurately assess performance.
+They’ll form the basis of developing an effective service level agreement, the one that helps you forge a partnership with your call center services provider, set project expectations, and accurately assess performance.